Table of Contents

 Veterans Affairs Addiction Treatment

-VA substance abuse programs offer drug and alcohol abuse treatment, residential rehabilitation, peer support, and other programs to veterans.
+VA substance use disorder programs offer drug and alcohol abuse treatment, residential rehabilitation, peer support, and other programs to veterans.

 Licensed medical professionals review material we publish on our site.
 The material is not a substitute for qualified medical diagnoses, treatment, or advice.
 It should not be used to replace the suggestions of your personal physician or other health care professionals.